rsesha/Top-Correlations-to-a-Name/README.md

      This function draws a correlation chart of the top "x" rows of a data frame that are highly correlated to a selected row in the dataframe.
 You can think of the rows of the input dataframe as containing stock prices or fund flows or product sales and the columns     should contain time series data of prices or flows or sales over multiple time periods.
 Now this program will allow you to select the top 5 or 10 rows that are highly correlated to a given row selected by the column: column_name and using a search string "searchstring".
 The    program will search for the search string in that column column_name and return a list of 5 or 10 rows that are the most correlated to that selected row.
 If you give "top" as a float ratio then it will use the ratio as the cut off point in the correlation coefficient to select rows.

-     Usage:
+Usage
     top_correlation_to_name(stocks, column_name, searchstring, top=5)

+Arguments

-Arguments: stocks: name of the dataframe that contains your time series data in this format:
+stocks: name of the dataframe that contains your time series data in this format:
      rows = each stock ticker or productname or country or whatever that list of things that represents this data columns = time series data.
 For example, monthly sales, daily stock prices or monthly CPI for each country
 column_name: name of the column in which the rows have a name.
 For example, stock tickers or country names, etc should be in this column.